 - Mountain lift passes.
 Allow 30 euros for the return trip during the training phase and about the same for the telecabine / tramway during the summit period.

 - The guides expenses are split between the group members and are discounted in huts and on lifts.
 The best way to deal with these expenses is to make a communal group ‘kitty’ which you contribute to and all expenses are paid out of.

-- Transfer from the airport to Chamonix, around 30 euros each in way in 2014
+- Transfer from the airport to Chamonix, around 35 euros each way

 - Lunches, extra drinks, snacks etc during the course